109 Felicitas

-Felicitas (minor planet designation: 109 Felicitas) is a dark and fairly large main-belt asteroid.
-It was discovered by German-American astronomer C. H. F. Peters on October 9, 1869, and named after Felicitas, the Roman goddess of success.
-The only observed stellar occultation by Felicitas is one from Japan (March 29, 2003).
+109 Felicitas is a dark and fairly large main-belt asteroid.
+It was discovered by German-American astronomer C. H. F. Peters on 9 October 1869, and named after Felicitas, the Roman goddess of success.
+The only observed stellar occultation by Felicitas is one from Japan on 29 March 2003.

 This body is orbiting the Sun with a period of 4.43 years and an eccentricity (ovalness) of 0.3.
 Its orbital plane is inclined by 7.9° from the plane of the ecliptic.
 109 Felicitas is classified as a carbonaceous GC-type asteroid.
 It is spinning with a rotation period of 13.2 hours.
 During 2002, 109 Felicitas was observed by radar from the Arecibo Observatory.
 The return signal matched an effective diameter of 89 ± 9 km.
 This is consistent with the asteroid dimensions computed through other means.